 What Are Some High-Paying Career Options in the Field of Chemistry?

-The high-paying research jobs in chemistry and advancement in the field typically require a master's or Ph.D. degree.
+The high-paying research jobs in chemistry typically require a master's or Ph.D. degree, as does advancement in this field.
 Continue reading for more information about industries with high-paying chemistry jobs.
-Schools offering Teaching - Science degrees can also be found in these popular choices.

 Food Manufacturing Industry

 Chemical science has been used to develop ways to preserve, process and improve food so it can be safer and more flavorful.
 As a food scientist, you work to develop new products with an eye on cost reduction and devising new flavor profiles.
-The BLS reports that as of May 2013, the average salary for food scientists was $65,340 per year.
+The BLS reports that as of May 2020, the median salary for food scientists and technologists was $73,450 per year.

 Chemical Manufacturing Industry